karanjot-gaidu/karanjot-gaidu/README.md

 I'm a Full Stack Developer and 4th year Computer Science Student at Ontario Tech University.
 ### What I'm Up To
 - 🔭 Currently working on exciting web development projects
+-  I Like to participate in hackathons and coding competitions
 - 🌱 Learning advanced machine learning techniques
 - 👯 Looking to collaborate on innovative open-source projects
 - 💬 Ask me about web development, ML, or anything tech-related!